-5.02 Role of the Chairman
+5.01 Role of the Chair

-The role of the Chairman is to ensure the efficient, effective and accountable governance of the Board in pursuance of its statutory purposes.
+The role of the Chair is to ensure the efficient, effective and accountable governance of the Board in pursuance of its statutory purposes as described in Appendix 2.0

-The Chairman will also chair the Executive Committee.
+The Chair will also chair the Executive Committee.

-The Chairman will work closely with other members of the Board and the Chief Executive Officer in exercising his/her responsibilities.
+The Chair will work closely with other Members of the Board and the Chief Executive Officer in exercising their responsibilities.